 Online services today are at greater risk of both fraud and fines.
 With regulations growing more stringent for online transactions, businesses beyond the financial sector will need to understand Anti-Money Laundering (AML) regulations and the risks associated with doing business with politically exposed persons (PEPs).

-How can you introduce customer due diligence (CDD) and Know Your Customer (KYC) processes that can help you not only identify PEPs, but assess the risk of doing business with them?
+How can you introduce customer due diligence (CDD) and Know Your Customer (KYC) processes that can help you not only identify an individual in PEPs database, but assess the risk of doing business with verified PEPs?
 How can product teams introduce identity verification features that ensure regulatory compliance, reduce fraud and business risk, while also improving customer experiences?

-Passbase serves companies around the world that have customer due diligence and watchlist check requirements.
-Based on our conversations with clients, we have prepared an overview of PEPs for product teams to quickly understand regulations in major markets to translate this knowledge into features that improve the security and usability of their products and services.
+Passbase serves companies around the world that have customer due diligence and watchlist or PEPs check requirements.
+Based on our conversations with clients, we have prepared an overview to PEPs check for product teams.
+This is to help teams quickly understand regulations in major markets relating to PEPs check, and to translate this knowledge into features that improve the security and usability of their products and services.

-This piece introduces PEPs for teams that may need to implement identity verification as part of customer due diligence and KYC procedures.
+This piece introduces PEPs and how to carry out PEPs check - for product teams that may need to implement identity verification as part of customer due diligence and KYC procedures.
 For more extended information, please download our free Quick Guide to PEPs that covers:

 - What is a PEP?